-Alcohol abstinence and monitoring - You must not [consume alcohol][consume alcohol over a specified level] for a period of until [insert date] and during that period you must submit to monitoring to check that you are complying.
-Alcohol treatment - You are to have [residential][non-residential] treatment under the direction of Dr for a period of Do you agree to this requirement?
+Alcohol abstinence and monitoring - You must not [consume alcohol] [consume alcohol over a specified level] for a period of until [insert date] and during that period you must submit to monitoring to check that you are complying.

 Attendance centre - You must go to the attendance centre at which you are directed to attend by your responsible officer.
 You must complete a total of hours on the days specified by the officer in charge of the centre.
-Curfew - You must remain at [state address] between the hours of on the following days You will be fitted with an electronic tag which will be fitted by the monitoring company at your address, during curfew hours.
-The order will last for months/weeks/days and will end at on You must not interfere with the tag or the base unit.
-Drug rehabilitation - We intend you to have [residential][nonresidential] treatment under the direction of and provide samples for testing when required for a period of

-This will be reviewed by the court on when you must attend.

-Do you agree to this requirement?

 Exclusion - You must not enter for a period of until [insert date] and you will be tagged.
 [Must be tagged where facilities exist.]
 Foreign travel prohibition - You must not travel to any country outside of the British Isles [on][for a period of] Mental health treatment - You are to have [residential][non-residential] treatment under the direction of Dr for a period of until[insert date].
 Do you agree to this requirement?
 Programme - You must take part in a programme as directed by your supervisor for a period of days.
 Prohibited activity - You must not [for a period of][on the following days] until [insert date].
 Rehabilitation activity - You must carry out up to days of activity and be under the supervision of a responsible officer.
 You must comply with all instructions given to you and keep all of your appointments.
 Residence - You must live at until [if applicable] unless your responsible officer agrees you can live at a different address.
-Unpaid work - You must carry out
+Unpaid work - You must carry out hours of unpaid work in the community as instructed by your responsible officer.
+This must be completed by [insert date].